NCI-GDC/gdc-mutation-indexer/README.md

 bin/run-tests.sh
 ```

-The mutation indexer is currently deployed with Spark 2.4.3.
+The mutation indexer is currently deployed with Spark 2.4.5.
 If you try to run the tests on a different version, you may need to update
 `bin/run-tests.sh` to refer to the specific Py4J build included with your
 Spark distribution.

+## Tests the easy way

+After PySpark is installed via pip, download `elasticsearch-hadoop-7.6.2.zip` and
+extract the content.
+Copy the file `dist/elasticsearch-spark-20_2.11-7.6.2.jar` to
+`venv/lib/python2.7/site-packages/pyspark/jars/`.

+Make sure your elasticsearch server is running at port 9200 and start the tests.
+If you
+see timeout error for es, restart the tests.

 ## Vagrant